samirosman/squircleart.github.io/_posts/2017-02-11-the-essense-of-animation-nodes-the-system.md

 ### When to use Always?

 Consider the scenario where we have tenths of objects transforming with lots of properties changing.
-Adding triggers to all that will be a tediouse process, in that case we just use *Alwayse*.
+Adding triggers to all that will be a tedious process, in that case we just use *Always*.

 Another situation where *Always* is in fact a very good solution is numerical simulations and especially ones that are iterative like solving PDEs where I want to see the simulation in real time and let it run as fast as possible as much as possible.